 We wouldn’t necessarily say homesick, but we do miss our friends, family, and comforts of being home.
-We do miss the comforts of our old “normal life” – going to the gym, having hobbies (other than traveling), owning a pet, dinner with friends, cooking for ourselves, and not living out of a suitcase.
+We frequently find ourselves missing the comforts of a “normal life.”
+You know, things like going to the gym, having hobbies (other than traveling), owning a pet, hanging with family, dinner with friends, cooking for ourselves, and not living out of a suitcase.
 Traveling isn’t always easy, but we consider ourselves very fortunate that we are able to see so much at a young age.

 Do you two have a certain travel goal?

-Well, it used to be to travel every continent in the world.
+Well, it used to be to travel every country in the world.
 Then it changed to seeing 100 countries before we turned 30.
 Now we have abandoned these goals and just strive to see new places and actually spend as much or as little time as we want in them.
 Forget goals related to travel, going where the wind blows us and where we actually really want to go is a much better style for us.

 What’s your budget per day?

 We aren’t on a “backpackers” budget, but we don’t have an endless amount of money so we do travel on a fairly strict budget.
-If we spend over $40 a day per person then it’s a pretty bad day for us.
-In saying that we always try to stay somewhere that is $50/night or less, try to cook meals in when we can, and travel during the off-season.
+If we spend over $50 a day per person then it’s a pretty bad day for us.
+In saying that we always try to stay somewhere that is $60/night or less, try to cook meals in when we can, and travel during the off-season.
 We do have a weakness, though, and it’s health food and a nice cup of coffee.
 Both usually come at a higher price than junk food and a crappy cup of coffee.
-Fortunately, you can get an absolutely amazing cappuccino almost anywhere for cheaper that you can in the states.

 We like to think we do very well with saving money for traveling and we save money when we travel, but of course there are always ways to save more and spend less.
 Here is how we go all about budgeting, finances, and all that fun stuff.

 How much did you save up before leaving the US?